hmpastana/adopets-project/README.md

 ## Instructions

 I created the system using the latest version of the Laravel Framework.
 I used migrations to create the tables and all tables have the primary key UUDI as requested for you.
-On this project, I used the PostgreSQL database and for testing the application I used Postman.
+On this project, I used the PostgreSQL database and for testing the application I used Insomnia.

-The endpoints are available in a separate file in public/files/endpoints.
+The endpoints are available in a separate file in public/endpoints.

 PS: Prepare the file .env before running the command below, in order to run the migration correctly.